1901 Access Control Policy

 -

-The IRS-approved warning banner is displayed on the information system screen prior to granting further access
+The CUI-approved warning banner is displayed on the information system screen prior to granting further access

 -